(for veterinary information only)

 Diphenhydramine has a strong anti-nausea side effect that makes it helpful in treating motion sickness.
 This effect is "dogs only" and does not apply to cats.

 With so many possible uses of this medication, it is difficult to separate out a side effect from a primary effect.
-Drowsiness is generally regarded as an undesirable side effect.
+Drowsiness is generally regarded as an undesirable side effect but in certain circumstances as mentioned, it might be the primary desired effect.

-At doses higher than the recommended dose, human patients complain of dry mouth and experience difficulty with urination.
+At doses higher than the recommended dose, human patients complain of dry mouth, constipation, and experience difficulty with urination.

 INTERACTIONS WITH OTHER MEDICATIONS